One, Two, or Three Axis Laser Interferometer Displacement Measurement System

 10780A/B/C optical receiver

 The mating connector for these is a strange 4 pin BNC, which is unobtanium for less than 3 arms and 2 legs (if one can find it at all).
-Therefore, where a mating connector has not been provided, two male and two female pins/connectors/headers have been included that will mate with it.
+Therefore, where a mating connector has not been provided, two male pins and a 2 pin female connector has been included that will mate with it.
 The 2 wire power cable will probably already be plugged into the 10780 and the color of the wires is correct - red for +15 VDC and black for GND/common.
+But never assume I didn't make a mistake, so double check it!
+The male pins will need to be soldered to wires for MEAS.
 Put heatshrink over them once attached to wires to prevent shorts and secure with hot-melt glue if desired.
-They should not need to be removed.

 BNC Pin Function